michaeladrouillard/spotify_pop/README.md

 This paper uses audio features data from the Spotify API to analyze patterns in contemporary pop prudction.
 Specifically, we build a logistic regression and a random forest to detect stylistic variation among artists and pop producers, with a focus on Jack Antonoff.

+The data were manually validated, and the finalized data sets are included in 'inputs/data'.

 ## File Structure

 The repo is structured as the following: